Thayumanavar (1938 film)

 Thayumanavar is a 1938 Indian Tamil-language film produced and directed by T. R. Sundaram.
-The film brought to screen the life story of Hindu Saint and Philosopher Thayumanavar who lived in the 18th century.
-Carnatic Singer and actor M. M. Dandapani Desikar featured in the title role.
+The film brought to screen the life story of 18th-century Hindu saint and philosopher Thayumanavar.
+Carnatic singer and actor M. M. Dandapani Desikar featured in the title role.

 Plot

 Muthukrishnan Naiker was the ruler of Thiruchirapalli.
 He visited the temple at Vedaranyam.
 The Dharmakartha (trustee) of the temple gave a grand welcome to the ruler.
 Impressed by the reception, the ruler made the dharmakartha a minister of his court.
 A son is born to the minister who names him as Thayumanavan.
 Meanwhile, Muthukrishnan Naiker died and his son came to the throne.
 He appointed Thayumanavan as his minister.
 Thayumanavan was brilliant.
 He helped the king to develop the country.
 However, Thayumanavan was more inclined towards philosophy and divinity.
 Soon, the ruler becomes aware of the divine power of Thayumanavan and became a disciple.
 Thayumanavan performed many miracles, eventually his mortal remains and became a saint.